 Additionally, every applicant will need to be present for the entire training process.

 No. All applicants must have the legal right to work in the United States prior to application, but do not have to be United States citizens to apply for a position with the New Orleans Police Department.

-As of April 2014, the previous residency requirement has been lifted.
-Currently, applicants do not have to live within New Orleans to become an officer with the New Orleans Police Department.
+The New Orleans Police Department does not have a residency requirement.
+Applicants do not have to live within New Orleans to become an officer with the New Orleans Police Department.

 NOPD tailors each testing and background investigation to the individual applicant.
 Although they may be similar in nature, no two applicants' processing takes the same course or length of time to complete.
-The frequency of Police Recruit classes also factors in the amount of time it takes to process applicants.
+The New Orleans Police Department schedules five recruit classes annually.

 For general information about recruitment, please contact NOPD’s Recruitment and Applicant Investigation Section at 504-658-5575.

 You can also contact a NOPD recruiter directly if you have specific questions about employment with NOPD or the hiring process.

 You can also contact staff within background investigations at the email addresses below: